 Peanut (Arachis hypogaea L.) is an annual extensive crop, with its center of origin in northwestern Argentina and southeastern Bolivia (Hammons, 1982).
 Argentina produces a high-quality peanut in an area of 350,000 has, concentrating more than 90% in the province of Córdoba located at the center region of the country.
 More than 95% of the peanut production is exported, previously processed in situ by the industry established in the same growing region (Agüero, 2006; Calzada and Rozadilla, 2018).

 Peanut smut, caused by the soil-borne fungi Thecaphora frezii Carranza and Lindquist, is an endemic and yield reducing disease for the argentine main growing region (Marinelli et al., 2008; 2010; Oddino et al., 2007; Rago et al, 2014).
-It is a biotrophic fungi that produces sorus formed by a powdery mass of spores which colonize seed tissue partially or totally, being able to affect all seeds of the pod (Astiz Gasso et al., 2008).
-The infection process occurs in the pegging time.
-At the moment of the flower gynophore penetrate the soil, exudate that stimulate the spore germination are released (Marinelli et al., 2008).
+The pathogen is a biotrophic fungi that produces sorus consisting of a powdery mass of spores which colonize the seed tissue partially or totally, with potential total damage of the plant pods (Astiz Gasso et al., 2008).
+The infection process occurs during the crop pegging time: the process in which the flower gynophore penetrates the soil surface, releasing an exudate that stimulate the spore germination (Marinelli et al., 2008).

-Currently, no management strategies for reducing T. frezii infections are adopted by local growers, which is leading to an annual local inoculum increase (Paredes et al., 2017).
-Granoleico peanut cultivar is widely planted in the main growing region (more of 80% area) and has known susceptibility to the disease (Rago et al., 2017; Cignetti et al., 2010).
+Currently, no management strategies for reducing T. frezii infections are adopted by argentine growers, which is leading to an inter-annual inoculum accumulation (Paredes et al., 2017).
+Peanut cultivar Granoleico, with known susceptibility to the smut, is planted in more than 80% of the growing region (Rago et al., 2017; Cignetti et al., 2010).
 Breeding programs with the aim of incorporating wild resistance genes have initiated recently, but new genotypes are not expected to be adopted in the short term (Bressano et al., 2019).
 Currently, EC-191 RC cultivar which has partial resistance of peanut smut were registered, but at the moment is not widely used by growers.

-Survival fungi structures were observed to be viable for new infections up to 4 years (Cazón et al., 2016a) this implies that a short peanut crop rotation an inefficient disease management technique.
-Therefore the remaining potential peanut smut management technique to be explored is chemical control.
-Since T. frezii is a soil born disease, the behavior of the fungicide molecules in the soil solution may be related to the efficacy of the disease control.
-Some local research has been done related to the chemical control of peanut smut reporting highly variable results (Cazón et al., 2013; Paredes et al., 2015a; Paredes et al., 2015b): doses with a higher concentration of active ingredients (a.i.) per hectare have higher peanut smut controls (Cazón et al., 2013).
-In some field experiments, the best results were registered when used two and a half times doses recommended of peanut leaf spot (Passalora personata) (Paredes et al., 2015a; 2015b).
-In previous studies, we observed that night sprayings of fungicides targeting the soil was more efficient to control peanut smut than foliar applications (Paredes et al., 2015c).
-Peanut plants fold their leaves at night and open them in the daytime, a process known as nyctinasty, allowing for more spraying drops to reach the soil surface.
+Survival fungi structures can remain viable for new infections up to four years (Cazón et al., 2016a) which implies that a short peanut crop rotation an inefficient disease management technique in the current argentine production system.
+Local preliminary research concerning chemical control of peanut smut reported a wide range of control efficacy(Cazón et al., 2013; Paredes et al., 2015a; Paredes et al., 2015b): higher doses of XXX fungicide presented the highest control efficacy better (Cazón et al., 2013).
+Paredes et al. (2015a; 2015b)observed XX% smut control with fungicides XXX at doses of 1000?? cm³/ha, which is twice and half the recommended dose for peanut leaf spot (Passalora personata) management .
+Paredes et al. (2015) observed effect of time of the day on the fungicide smut control efficacy: fungicide applications during the night had higher control efficacy than sprayings during the day, This time of the application effect can be due to the fact that Peanut plants fold their leaves at night and open them in the daytime (a process known as nyctinasty), allowing for more spraying drops to reach the soil surface.

-Fungicide sensitiveness of local T. frezii populations studies is fundamental knowledge for the first screening of commercial products to control the disease and further field efficacy tests.
+No studies of Fungicide sensitiveness of local T. frezii populations are registered in Argentina, which is cornerstone knowledge for the setting of a chemical management strategy.
 The lack of studies examining a wide set of fungicides to control peanut smut led us to perform this work.
-The objectives of this work were to i) determine the fungicides efficacy against T. frezii in vitro conditions and ii) to test the field performance of fungicides against peanut smut.
+The objectives of this work were to i) estimate the fungicides efficacy against T. frezii in vitro conditions and ii) to test the field performance of fungicides against peanut smut.

 2. Materials and Methods